Ravinfish/pizza-parlor/README.md

 Describe: Pizza.prototype.cost()

 Test: "It should take a pizza object and return the base cost based on size"
-Code:
+Code: newPizza.cost()
-Expected Output:
+Expected Output:8

 Test: "It should take a pizza object and add additional cost based on toppings chosen"
-Code:
+Code: newPizza.cost()
-Expected Output:
+Expected Output: 11

 Test:
 Code: